amanaanubhav/amanaanubhav/README.md

 # 🏔️ **Mission**
 To engineer **intelligent systems** that solve real-world problems at scale — and contribute to a future where AI is **human-centered, safe, and accessible**.

----

-# Instructions for fetching assets and deploying widgets
-1. Run `./fetch_assets.sh` locally.
-This will download and save images into `assets/` so the README uses local files.
-2. Commit the `assets/` directory to your profile repo (recommended to keep small files only).
-3. To self-host the GitHub-readme widgets, follow the GitHub Action below which deploys a fork of `anuraghazra/github-readme-stats` to Vercel.
-Configure secrets: `VERCEL_TOKEN`, `VERCEL_ORG_ID`, `VERCEL_PROJECT_ID` in your repo settings.